mvoitko/Habrahabr-tests/README.md

-behave # run all feature files behave features/ # run all feature files in the given folder behave features/search.feature # run the search.feature file only
+behave # run all feature files behave features/ # run all feature files in the given folder behave features/search.feature # run the search.feature file only behave -t=smoke # run only features/scenarios with @smoke tag
 ```